constanzafierro/constanzafierro.github.io/_posts/2020-05-22-recipes-open-domain-chatbot.markdown

 They also tried this objective because it was created to mitigate problems of MLE when training language models, such as repetition: using the same tokens more frequently than a human, and token distribution mismatch: using low frequency tokens (more specific tokens) too rarely compared to humans.

 <u>Main idea:</u> to decrease the model’s probability of certain tokens, called negative candidates $$C_t$$.
-To do this, we'll add an expression to the MLE loss that we'll take these candidates into account, this is what we call unlikelihood loss:
+To do this, will add an expression to the MLE loss that we'll take these candidates into account, this is what we call unlikelihood loss:

 $$
 -\sum_{c\in C_t}\log(1-p_\theta(c|x_{< t}))
 $$

 Where $$p_\theta$$ is our language model predictions, and $$x_{< t}$$ is a sequence of $$t$$ tokens.
-As typically with losses, we have a negative logarithm that we will minimize, which is equivalent to maximize the logarithm, therefore we'll be maximizing whatever is inside it.
+As typically with losses, we have a negative logarithm that we will minimize, which is equivalent to maximizing the logarithm, therefore we'll be maximizing whatever is inside it.
 Since in this case we don't want the negative candidates ($$c$$) to be highly probable, we'll maximize the likelihood of not having them, so we'll maximize $$ 1-p_\theta(...) $$.

 Thus, the actual training objective will be a mixture (gated by $$\alpha$$ hyper parameter) of the unlikelihood of bad candidates and the likelihood of the next token: